elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 ```

 Of course, you have to add include paths and library switches for each
-module that @c your_mex_program uses.
+module that 'your_mex_program' uses.
 @subsubsection linux_using_matlab_jsgpp Via jsgpp
 The third way of using SG++ from within MATLAB is jsgpp,
 i.e., using the Java library of SG++ and import it to MATLAB.
 Before we can use these methods in MATLAB, we have to add
 `/PATH_TO_SGPP/lib/jsgpp` to the `librarypath.txt` file of MATLAB.
-(Hint: Typing @c matlabroot in MATLAB returns the path of your MATLAB
+(Hint: Typing 'matlabroot' in MATLAB returns the path of your MATLAB
 installation.)
 Open the file `/PATH_TO_MATLAB/toolbox/local/librarypath.txt` in a text editor
 and add the line